deepshitgoeshere/jona.io/blog/brainfuck-intro.md

 -----     -----     -----
   ^
 ```
-Yes, it's simply ==just a bunch of cells==, each of which can hold a decimal value, with an arrow that points to one of those.
+Yes, it's simply just a bunch of cells, each of which can hold a decimal value, with an arrow that points to one of those.
 But enough about that _for now_, let's see how we can install it.

 ### Installation